 Mr. Rangel is the President of BCP Securities Mexico, a joint venture with BCP Securities LLC, a US investment bank specializing in emerging markets.
 Prior to this role, he was the Chief Executive Officer of Nacional Financiera S.N.C. and Banco Nacional de Comercio Exterior and a member of Mexico's cabinet under President Felipe Calderon.
 Mr. Rangel has extensive corporate and investment banking expertise having held various executive positions with the Grupo Financiero Bancomer from 1991 until 2008, including a tenure as Chairman of the Board.
 Mr. Rangel has also been President of the Mexico Bankers Association and President of the Mexican Business Council.

 Mr. Rangel is also presently a director of GNP Profuturo Afore, GNP Seguros and Nadro S.A. and has been director of a number of major public companies in Mexico.

 Mr. Rangel has an Industrial Engineering degree from Purdue University and a Master’s Degree in Business Administration from Stanford University.

-Laura A. Reed, Chair, Eric Alpha Holdings Pty Ltd
+Laura A. Reed, Chair, Epic Energy South Australia Pty Ltd.

 Laura A. Reed